philipdarke/rsync-backup/README.md

 1. Clone or download to a Windows folder or a WSL directory.
 2. Add the paths for the files and directories you wish to backup in `input.rsync`.
-3. Run `./rsync_backup PATH -b PARAMETERS` from the WSL to carry out the backup.  `PATH` is the location you wish to backup to (in Linux format).
+3. Run `./rsync_backup PATH -b PARAMETERS` from the WSL to carry out the backup.  `PATH` is the location you wish to backup to (if using a Windows path it must be passed as a string e.g. `"C:\Backups\"`).

 **See further details below and the [tutorial](https://github.com/philipdarke/rsync-backup/blob/master/TUTORIAL.md) for usage examples.**

 ### `PATH`

 `PATH` is the location where the backup will be made.
-It must be a WSL path but can be a Windows location e.g. `/mnt/c/backups`.
+If it is a Windows path is must be passed as a string i.e. `/mnt/c/backups/` or `"C:\Backups\"` will both backup to `C:\Backups\`.

 If the path ends in a forward-slash (e.g. `/mnt/c/backups/`) the backup will be made to this location.
 This allows sequential backups to be made to the same location using the incremental file transfer features of `rsync`.